UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 medians and the overall position of the boxes.

-It seems like Action is the second most highly grossing genre, but after that it becomes hard to compare.
+It seems like Action is the second most highly grossing genre, but after that, it becomes hard to compare.
 We could make this visualization even more effective by sorting the boxes according to their median value.

 ---